 See Section III for a discussion about whether issuing a virtual currency may involve accepting deposits or issuing electronic money.

-In addition, the Bank of England's Financial Policy Committee has indicated in a statement that 'global stablecoins' (such as Libra) could also become systemically important payment systems67 subject to recognition and Bank of England oversight under Part 5 of the Banking Act 2009.
+In addition, the Bank of England's Financial Policy Committee has indicated in a statement that 'global stablecoins' (such as Diem) could also become systemically important payment systems67 subject to recognition and Bank of England oversight under Part 5 of the Banking Act 2009.

 iv AML requirements

 In respect of an issuance of securities tokens or unregulated virtual currencies, the activities of both issuers and sponsors may also fall within the scope of the definition of 'cryptoasset exchange provider' under the MLRs.
 This is because the issuer is likely to be exchanging money and cryptoassets, or one cryptoasset for another as part of the issuance process.
 Similarly, the sponsor is likely to be arranging or making arrangements with a view to the exchange of money and cryptoassets, or of one cryptoasset for another.
 Therefore, the issuer and sponsor may need to be registered with the FCA as a cryptoasset exchange provider and comply with ongoing AML-related requirements under the MLRs.